-- 1. Such supplemental procedures as may be required to effectively implement this Policy, copies of which shall be provided to the Trustees; and - 2.
-Proposed amendments to this Policy for approval by the Authority Board of Trustees when and as required.
+- 1. Such supplemental procedures as may be required to effectively implement these Guidelines, copies of which shall be provided to the Trustees; and - 2.
+Proposed amendments to these Guidelines for approval by the Authority Board of Trustees when and as required.